luyadev/luya.io/docs/guide/frontend/urlrules.md

 ## Configure rules

-To configure a new rule you have to open the module file (`Module.php`) of the `luya\base\Module` where you want to add new URL rules.
-Now you can add rules to the `$urlRules` property, which is an array where you have to add a new item.
+To configure a new rule you have to open the module file (`Module.php`) of the <class name="luya\base\Module" /> where you want to add new URL rules.
+Now you can add rules to the <class name="luya\base\Module" prop="urlRules" /> property, which is an array where you have to add a new item.
 Each item must contain a route and a pattern.

 ```php
 <?php